Appraisal and Marketing of Your Collection

 Q. How do I know whether or not my collection has any value?

 A. This is very difficult for an amateur or non-collector.
-It’s best to ring us on 01896 759703 or 07510 312271 and speak to David Waldie.
-I will ask the necessary questions which will give me an idea as to the likely value of the collection and how best to proceed with the valuation of it.
+It’s best to ring us on 01896 759703 or 07510 312271.
+We will ask the necessary questions which will give me an idea as to the likely value of the collection and how best to proceed with the valuation of it.

 Q. How long will it take to value my collection?